 There are three main layers to a typical system: supplier integrations, business logic, and user interfaces.

 There are two main engineering challenges here: inventory search consolidation and system integration.
-Various APIs are used to distribute information, each with different inventory and technology.
+Consolidating inventory search involves aggregating information from various APIs, each with its own inventory and technology.
 Dynamic pricing systems typically use the following sources of inventory:

 - Global Distribution Systems (GDSs)